 The Bathtub Drain Stopper Types: Your Move

 Drain stoppers are perfect for bathing and washing the tub.
-The best choice is one that you can easily maintain, clean, install, and use without stress.
+The best choice is the one that you can easily maintain, clean, install, and use without stress.
 Regardless of the decision, clean the drain stopper once per month to stop clog buildup from forming, even if a plumber’s help is necessary.